devleaks/TouchPortal-X-Plane-UDP/README.md

 The above JSON fragment dynamically creates a Touch Portal state named "Pause".

-The formula establishes the link between the X-Plane dataref value(s) (always a float when fetched through X-Plane UDP API) and the value of the Touch Portal state.
+The formula establishes the link between the X-Plane dataref value(s) (in this case `sim/time/paused`) (always a float when fetched through X-Plane UDP API) and the value of the Touch Portal state (in this case, the state named `Pause`).

 The formula uses reverse polish notation (RPN).
-The formula potentially combines several datarefs into a single state value.

 Using RPN, the formula `(2 x variable-name) + 3` is written `{$variable-name$} 2 * 3 +`.

+The formula may potentially combine several datarefs into a single state value.

 To avoid bringing new confusing syntax, the Touch Portal X-Plane UDP Plugin uses the same convention as the Touch Portal server application.
-Touch Portal uses RPN in expressions and so does the formula.
+Touch Portal server application uses RPN in expressions and so does the formula in the plugin.

 Touch Portal isolates its internal variables between `{$` and `$}` when writing expressions;
 similarly, formula isolates datarefs in framing `{$` and `$}`.
 In a formula, a dataref will be referenced `{$dataref/path/in/simulator$}`.

+(Note: You cannot use or reference Touch Portal states or values in formula, only dataref values.)

 For exemple, if the dataref `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot` gives the barometric pressure in inches of mercury, the following formula convert the pressure in hecto-Pascal (and round it with 0 decimal):

 ```
+    {
+        "name": "Pressure in inHg",
+        "formula": "{$sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot$}",
+        "dataref-rounding": 2,
+        "type": "float",
+        "comment": "Just the raw value rounded to 2 decimals"
+    },
     {
         "name": "Pressure in hPa",
         "formula": "{$sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot$} 33.8639 * 0 round",